faruqem/p4/readme.md

 * [Tessitura](http://www.tessituranetwork.com/) All the sample report screenshots shown are created by Tessitura Application.

 ##Database Setup and Sample Data for Testing
-* Clone the repository
+* Clone the repository.
-* Create a new MySQL database named as tessreports
+* Create a new MySQL database named as tessreports.
 * Run $ php artisan migrate:refresh --seed command.
 This will create all the necessary tables and seed data.

 ##Test User